 Winston owned many famous jewels throughout his life, the most famous being the Hope Diamond, which he donated to the Smithsonian Institution in 1958.
 He later acquired and donated another famous jewel, the Portuguese Diamond.
-His company, Harry Winston, Inc., also made many famous sales including a 69 carat diamond which Richard Burton bought for Elizabeth Taylor, and some canary diamond earrings sold to the Duchess of Windsor.
+His company, Harry Winston, Inc., also made many famous sales including a 69 carat diamond that Richard Burton bought for Elizabeth Taylor, and canary diamond earrings sold to the Duchess of Windsor.

 Winston revolutionized jewelry fashion in the 1920s.
 Rather than the stiff traditional settings used at the time, he made settings from finely woven platinum which was so flexible that it shimmered and flowed to reflect the wearer's movements, giving the stones a completely new look.

 Perhaps the best way to get an idea of the colorful character of Harry Winston is through anecdotes about his life.
 He was notorious for flaunting conventional security measures.
 It is said that he could be frequently found with a multi-million dollar diamond in his pocket, and that he once sent a 726 carat rough diamond, known as the Jonker, through ordinary mail.